jonnor/agree/doc/braindump.md

 but where we can make stronger inferences because we know more about the structure and semantics of the program.

-# Composition of code using contracts
+# Composition of code that uses contracts

 Ideally any standard JavaScript way of combining the functions/classes using contracts (mostly imperative) would give all benefits of the contracts, like static verification and test generation.